 The problem is – people are scared to say what is on their mind.

-They have a problem with someone and instead of speaking to them about it, they “stew” on it, tell others and generally avoid this person altogether.
+They have a problem with someone and instead of speaking directly to them about it, they “stew” on it, tell others and generally avoid this person altogether.
 The problem is, the problem becomes worse.

 Over time, Kim became angry with Mary.
-Mary picked up Ellen wasn’t happy so she began avoiding her.
-This made Ellen even more angry so Mary avoided her more … and so it continued.
+Mary picked up Kim wasn’t happy so she began avoiding her.
+This made Kim even more angry so Mary avoided her more … and so it continued.

 If you have a gripe with someone, can you speak with them about it or do you keep it to yourself and “stew” on it?